 Virgin Red members can donate their points to LGBT Foundation and directly support the charity in its mission to provide a wide range of critical services, including a national helpline for people in crisis, an email helpline (for anyone not confident in calling in), and a variety of talking therapies.
 And if you donate your Virgin Points during the month of June, we will double the cash value of your donations towards LGBT Foundation's work in the UK.

-As Pride casts a spotlight on LGBTQ+ rights, we caught up with the LGBT Foundation’s Debra Nixon (She/Her), Deputy Director of Self-Generated Income, and Esther Purves (She/Her), Income Generation Officer, to find out more about the charity’s vital work.
-Here’s what they had to say:
+As Pride casts a spotlight on LGBTQ+ rights, we caught up with the LGBT Foundation’s Debra Nixon, Deputy Director of Self-Generated Income, to find out more about the charity’s vital work.
+Here’s what she had to say:

 Making a difference

-The work we do can make a huge difference to peoples’ lives.
-Often we get feedback years after providing support, as it usually takes a while for people to feel that their life is actually back on track.
-One person, for example, told us, "This is the first birthday in 4 years that I haven’t tried to kill myself" – and that was after contacting LGBT Foundation’s helpline on and off over a number of years.
+"We know that the work we do has an important impact for our communities.
+Often, we get feedback years after providing support.
+One young person, for example, told us, "This is the first birthday in 4 years that I haven’t tried to kill myself" – and that was after contacting LGBT Foundation’s helpline on and off over a number of years.
 So, we really can be there for people."

 "For a charity like ours, every day is Pride.
-Pride celebrations *are* important in a way, because it’s useful for people to celebrate with other like-minded people; to hold hands and not feel different.
+Pride celebrations are indeed important, because it’s a way for community members and allies to come together and celebrate.
 But LGBTQ+ inclusion is not something that should be confined to special occasions.
 Ultimately, our goal is for our charity not to have to exist.
 To create the kind of fair and equal society where people can be who they want to be, with zero prejudice, as a daily reality of life."